Badgerati/Pode.Web/docs/Tutorials/Actions/Text.md

 # Text

-This page details the output actions available to Text elements, or elements available to have text updated within them.
+This page details the actions available to Text elements, or elements available to have text updated within them.

-This output action differs slightly, as it doesn't just update elements created by [`New-PodeWebText`](../../../Functions/Elements/New-PodeWebText), but instead applies to the following list:
+This action differs slightly, as it doesn't just update elements created by [`New-PodeWebText`](../../../Functions/Elements/New-PodeWebText), but instead applies to the following list:

 * Alert
 * Badge